-All our tutors are DVSA registered ADIs.
-This is a prerequisite by law for anyone who is financially rewarded (i.e their job) for providing driver training.
+All our tutors are DVSA-registered ADIs.
+This is a prerequisite by law for anyone who is financially rewarded (i.e. their job) for providing driver training.
 We work with some of the very best ADIs in the UK.

 Who are the DVSA?

 The DVSA is an abbreviation for the Driver & Vehicle Standards Agency.
-The DVSA is an executive agency, sponsored by the Department for Transport.
+The DVSA is an executive agency sponsored by the Department for Transport.

-They carry out driving tests, approve people to be driving instructors (ADIs), along with a number of other road-related initiatives.
+They carry out driving tests, and approve people to be driving instructors (ADIs), along with a number of other road-related initiatives.

 What is an ADI?

 An ADI is short for Approved Driving Instructor.
-It takes upwards of 2 years to qualify to be an ADI, and only a relatively small percentage of those who start training make it.
-Once qualified you will be constantly reassessed by the DVSA at least once in a 4 year period (known as a Standards Check).
+It takes upwards of 2 years to qualify to be an ADI and only a relatively small percentage of those who start training make it.
+Once qualified, you will be constantly reassessed by the DVSA at least once in a 4 year period (known as a Standards Check).

 If you don’t reach the required standard, you will be removed from the register and will not be able to provide driver training.
 The initial tests to qualify are hard, and so is the Standards Check.
 This is what helps keep the standard of driver training in the UK at a high level.